 Now is a perfect time to read the leadership book, Leading With Gratitude, by authors Adrian Gostick and Chester Elton.

-Published last year, the book provides managers and executives with easy ways to add more gratitude to the everyday work environment to help bolster moral, efficiency, and profitability.
+The book provides managers and executives with easy ways to add more gratitude to the everyday work environment to help bolster moral, efficiency, and profitability.

 Gostick and Elton also share eight simple ways managers can show employees they are valued.
 Then, they supplement their insights and advice with stories of how many of today’s most successful leaders successfully incorporated gratitude into their leadership styles.

-Earlier, the authors answered this question for me:
+Earlier this year, the authors answered this question for me:

 Gostick and Elton: “Our research shows there is a staggering gratitude deficit in the work world, especially when times get tough.
 People are less likely to express gratitude at work than anyplace else.
 And yet expressions of gratitude for employees’ efforts—when the acknowledgment is authentic, specific, and timely—have been shown to be a huge boost to motivation and productivity.